GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Add UseCase for querying members (`chatDomain.useCases.queryMembers(..., ...).execute()`).
     - If we're online, it executes a remote call through the ChatClient
     - If we're offline, it pulls members from the database for the given channel
+- Mark the `SendMessageWithAttachmentsImpl` use case an error

 ## stream-chat-android-ui-common
 - Fix `CaptureMediaContract` chooser on Android API 21